Action required: Apply the fix for SNS firewall disks.

 $ man dd

-First of all, the destination USB drive for the copy must be identified.
+First, identify the destination USB drive for the copy.
 USB drives are generally mounted in Linux using the name "sdX" where X corresponds to a letter.
 The first USB drive connected and detected is named "/dev/sda".
 The second drive is named "/dev/sdb", and so on.

-Be careful, though, as other peripherals may also be mounted under this name – SCSI or SATA disks, for example.
-As "dd" is making a raw copy, it should always be used with caution.
+Other peripherals may also be mounted under this name – SCSI or SATA disks, for example.
+As the “dd” command makes raw copies, use it with caution.

 This command will fill the USB drive with zeros.

-Once you have finished erasing data, launch the copy of the disk image downloaded on the USB drive.
+Start copying the downloaded disk image to the USB drive.
 Locate the path of the disk image.
 This is the input file to be written on the drive.

 $ dd if=/home/user/Desktop/USBKEY2.img of=/dev/sda bs=2M